 We established, starting with Key Idea 2.2.1, that the derivative of a position function is a velocity function, and the derivative of a velocity function is an acceleration function.
-Now consider definite integrals of velocity and acceleration functions.
-Specifically, if v(t) is a velocity function, what does $\int{-b}^{b} v(t) \, dt$ mean?
+Now consider definite integrals of velocity and acceleration where V(t) is any antiderivative of v(t).
+Since v(t) is a velocity function, V(t) must be a position function, and V(b) - V(a) measures a change in position, or displacement.